Koryo Tours North Korea Travel Guide: Hoechang

 This is the only accommodation available for foreign visitors.
 Small and simple with just seven rooms.
 Has a restaurant but no other facilities.
 Staff are very welcoming and can provide drinks and a rudimentary bar in the small lobby.

-Prepare for a bumpy ride!
+Prepare for a bumpy ride to an amazing and historically-significant place!